cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 [Jetifier](https://developer.android.com/studio/command-line/jetifier) is a tool provided by Google to help you solve exactly this kind of issue.
 Jetifiery will **convert the bytecode** of your dependencies (aka _jetify_) to use the AndroidX classes following the mapping.

-The enabled Jetifer you just need to add this line to your `gradle.properties`
+The enable Jetifer you just need to add this line to your `gradle.properties`

 ```groovy
 android.useJetifier=true
 ```

+and the dependencies will be converted **automatically** during the build.

-Or you can [download](https://dl.google.com/dl/android/studio/jetifier-zips/1.0.0-beta02/jetifier-standalone.zip) the standalone version to convert single artifacts directly from your command line.
+Alternatively, you can [download](https://dl.google.com/dl/android/studio/jetifier-zips/1.0.0-beta02/jetifier-standalone.zip) the standalone version to convert single artifacts directly from your command line.

-Thanks to this you'll be able to use either migrated or not migrated dependencies in your project.
+Thanks to this, you'll be able to use either migrated or not migrated dependencies in your project.

-What about Android libraries?
+What about if you're maintaining an Android Library?

-# The library developer point of view
+# The library developer's point of view

 If you're a library developer, you probably asked yourself: [Should I migrate my library to AndroidX?](https://www.reddit.com/r/androiddev/comments/9yd1ht/should_i_use_support_or_androidx_in_my_own_library/).
 The risk here is that if you migrate to AndroidX, users that haven't yet migrated can't use your library.